-We understand that some people have more understanding of the phrase “behavioural advertising” than others.
-This website has been put together in the hope that it will be understandable to people at all levels.
+We understand that some people have more of an understanding of the phrase interest-based advertising than others.
+This website has been put together to make this topic clearer for everyone.

 Put simply, Interest-based advertising (or online behavioural advertising) is a practice that is based on internet browsing activity, over time and across different websites and/or apps, and allows brands to deliver adverts to web users which reflect their interests.
 It’s safe, transparent, and designed to empower you, the consumer.
-To enforce these Principles, the Internet Advertising Bureau (IAB) has developed a set of self-regulatory Good Practice Principles for online behavioural advertising.
-These Principles are based upon offering users notice about data collection and use, choice as to whether to participate and education about behavioural advertising and its benefits.

 Interest-based advertising is a way of serving advertisements on the websites you visit and making them more relevant to you and your interests.
 Shared interests are grouped together based upon previous web browsing activity and web users are then served advertising which matches their shared interests.
 In this way, advertising can be made as relevant and useful as possible.
 Relevant ads can also be delivered based upon the website contents’, including products, you have recently been viewing.
 This is known as ‘retargeting’.